leond32/Registration/README.md

     ```bash
     python Registration/MRI_2D_Experiments/training_scripts/train_2D-MRI_synthetic_samples.py
     ```
 The results, model configuration, and model weights file will be saved in `Registration/MRI_2D_Experiments/experiment_runs_training`.
-This directory will contain the following items:
+This directory will contain the following items (This is the same for the 3D-training respectively):

 #### **Directories**:
 - images: Contains various plots and visualizations generated during the training process and the model evaluation.